Plebeian council: Comitia Tributa Populi

 G. W. Botsford distinguishes these two types of assemblies in terms of their function.
 In his theory, a comitia refers to an electoral assembly, and a concilium would then be a legislative or judicial assembly.
 Although the theories put forth by Botsford and Felix are different, passages from Cicero and Livy can be found to support both.
-A comitia appears to designate organized voting assemblies, and a concilium often indicates a meeting of a certain group which is exclusive in some sense.
+A comitia appears to designate an organized voting assembly, and a concilium often indicates a meeting of a certain group which is exclusive in some sense.
 The Concilium Plebis is definitively a political assembly.

-Legislation & Legislative Actions
+Legislation and legislative actions

-Three distinct forms of legislative actions undertaken by the Roman Republic exist.
-These are: Rogationes, Plebiscita and Leges.
-It is important to distinguish between these forms of legislation as it creates a deeper understanding of Roman political structure, and the role of the Plebeian Council.
+There were three distinct forms of legislative actions undertaken by the Roman Republic: Rogationes, Plebiscita and Leges.
+These shed light on Roman political structure and the role of the Plebeian Council.